 In some cases, this relationship is merely a few calls and text messages along the way.
 For us, we had the wonderful experience of every doctor’s visit, sonogram, and even eating out together with our daughter’s birth mother.
 We wanted her to know we were invested in the journey, and we loved her for choosing us and choosing life for the sweet baby girl she was carrying in her womb.
 This was a magical time for us because she included us in every detail.

-As with each step of how adoption works, the pace and amount of contact is always up to the birth mother.
+As with each step of how adoption works, the pace and amount of contact are always up to the birth mother.
 This Guide to Building Relationships Between Expectant and Hopeful Adoptive Parents may help in this process.

 Prenatal visits are happening, sonograms are looking good, and the big day is nearing.
 What is next?
 Getting your birth plan in place is essential for a smooth transition.
 Usually, the counselor/social worker that meets with you beforehand will go over the birth plan with you.
 Here are some things you will need to consider: